anniedotexe/Twitter-Retweet-Bot/README.md

 </span>

 A Twitter bot written in Python using Tweepy and deployed on AWS EC2.
 It will like and/or retweet tweets that contain single or multiple keywords and hashtags.

 ---

 #### Buy Me a Coffee

 This project was created for the purpose of learning development, documentation, and deployment.

 Default values of the project are used to run [@ac_celeste_bot](https://twitter.com/ac_celeste_bot).

-If you like this project or found this code useful, feel free to buy me a coffee :)
+If you like my content or this code useful, give it a :star: or support me by buying me a coffee :coffee::grinning:

 <a href="https://www.buymeacoffee.com/awu2303" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>